Three-dimensional imaging of hadrons with hard exclusive reactions: advances in experiment, theory, phenomenology, and lattice QCD: Advances in theoretical methods

 Together with the approximation for $h$ (with factor of 2 having the geometrical origin)

 this results in the rest frame expression:

-where we deliberately used the same notation for gravitational and scalar electromagnetic potentials and identified the one-particle state normalization factor $2M$ to make the similarity between (\ref{0e}) and (\ref{0g}) clear.
-One can see that the interaction with the gravitational field is described by a charge, equal to the particle's mass, which is just the equivalence principle.
-It appears here as a low-energy theorem rather than a postulate.
-The similarity with the electromagnetic case clarifies the origin of such a theorem, suggesting that the interaction with gravity is due to the { local} counterpart of the global symmetry, although it also can be proven starting from the Lorentz invariance of the soft graviton approximation.
+where we deliberately used the same notation for gravitational and scalar electromagnetic potentials and identified the one-particle state normalization factor $2M$ to make the similarity between (\ref{0e}) and (\ref{0g}) explicit.

-{By comparing (\ref{0e}) and (\ref{0g})} one observes that, due to conservation of electromagnetic current and energy momentum tensor the role played by the charge in the case of electromagnetic interaction is assumed by { mass} in the case of gravitational one.
-This clearly provides the equivalence principle as the gravitational charge is identified with the inertial mass, implying the universal charge-to-mass ratio:
+{By comparing (\ref{0e}) and (\ref{0g})} one observes that, due to conservation of electromagnetic current and energy-momentum tensor, the role played by the charge in the case of electromagnetic interaction is {taken } by { mass} in the case of in gravitational interaction. { This directly leads to the equivalence principle, since the gravitational charge is identified with the inertial mass, implying the universal charge-to-mass ratio: